martabal/qbittorrent-exporter/README.md

 This app is a Prometheus exporter for qBittorrent.
 You must have version 4.1.0 of qBittorrent or higher.
-This app is made for to be integrated with the [qbittorrent-grafana-dashboard](https://github.com/caseyscarborough/qbittorrent-grafana-dashboard)
+This app is made to be integrated with the [qbittorrent-grafana-dashboard](https://github.com/caseyscarborough/qbittorrent-grafana-dashboard)

 ## About this App